-Connie, Frank, Janice, Tanya and Pat have been attending the White Rose Senior Center for over year.
+Connie, Frank, Janice, Tanya and Pat have been attending the White Rose Senior Center for over a year.
 The annual homecoming celebration was extra special this year.
 It featured live entertainment, dancing and the crowning of a king and queen.
 Connie was crowned queen!
 Her friends at White Rose nicknamed her “Butterfly”.
 She loves people and takes part in most of the classes and activities there.
-She enjoys asking people about themselves or loved ones, which means a lot to them.
+She enjoys talking with friends about their lives and loved ones, which everyone enjoys.

 Employment at FFF Catering

 Tommy was looking for a job that was close to his home.
 He found the right job at a small business that specializes in catering for corporate and casual events.
 FFF (Faith, Family, Friends) normally finds employees through friends, family or their church.
 They interviewed Tommy, thought he was the right person for the job, and hired him.
 He washes dishes and does the general cleaning of the kitchen area.
 Tommy works part-time and will work more during the summer and holiday seasons.
 Tommy and the owner have become friends and drink coffee together before each work day.
 They talk about their week and what is happening in their lives.
 Tommy loves his job!